omgcheese/developerOptionsShortcuts/README.md

 ## Prerequisite
 * ADB (recommended)
 * Rooted Device
+* Developer Options should be enabled for your device

 ### ADB
 ADB should be available when you install Android Studio (Requires modify bash_profile) or you can use homebrew to get ADB